Robust Time Series Denoising with Learnable Wavelet Packet Transform: Introduction

 For supervised denoising, deep learning methods have recently made a significant progress, particularly in application areas with large amounts of data, such as image denoising \cite{zhang2017beyond} or speech enhancement \cite{nossier2020comparative}.
 The use of deep neural networks (NNs) for denoising in domains where data is more specific and difficult to collect, such as biological signals, is a current issue \cite{xie2021bioacoustic}, \cite{arsene2019deep}.
-The main supervised denoising architectures based on deep learning include the convolutional neural network (CNN) \cite{kounovsky2017single} Convolutional Auto-Encoder (AE) \cite{liu2019fault} and the U-Net \cite{nossier2020experimental}.
+The main supervised denoising architectures based on deep learning include the convolutional neural network (CNN) \cite{kounovsky2017single}, the convolutional Auto-Encoder (AE) \cite{liu2019fault} and the U-Net \cite{nossier2020experimental}.
+However, these deep residual models contain a large number of parameters to be trained, and may lose efficiency when applied to an industrial dataset with a limited number of examples \cite{lyu2022novel}.

 Recently, deep architectures inspired by signal processing approaches have been proposed \cite{ravanelli2018speaker}.
-The main advantages of these approaches are to find more meaningful CNN filters, to to gain in interpretability and to reduce the number of parameters \cite{xin2020wavelet}.
-In this work, we propose to combine two of the main signal denoising methodologies, namely WPT denoising with wavelet shrinkage and deep autoencoder denoising.
+The main advantages of these approaches are to find more meaningful CNN filters, to gain in interpretability and to reduce the number of parameters.
+In this work, we combine two of the main signal denoising methodologies, namely WPT denoising with wavelet shrinkage and deep autoencoder denoising.
 Thus, we use a WPT-based deep learning architecture with learnable activation functions mimicking wavelet shrinkage, referred to as Learnable WPT (L-WPT).
-The proposed method is a relaxed version of the L-WPT architecture of \cite{9747491} to improve learning capabilities.
+The used method is a relaxed version of the L-WPT architecture of \cite{frusque2022learnable} to improve learning capabilities.
 This is the first application of L-WPT for a denoising task.
 The advantage of this architecture is threefold: a) It is based on a very powerful signal processing approach to obtain a time-frequency representation with optimal resolution.
-This provides our L-WPT algorithm considerable learning capabilities with only few parameters compared to standard deep learning methods \cite{michau2021fully}, \cite{9747491}. b)The L-WPT contains only interpretable parameters that can be adapted manually if the operating conditions change. c) We propose an intuitive initialization of the parameters to make the behaviour of the L-WPT as close as possible to the standard WPT.
+This provides our L-WPT algorithm considerable learning capabilities with only few parameters compared to standard deep learning methods \cite{michau2021fully}, \cite{frusque2022learnable}. b) The L-WPT contains only interpretable parameters that can be adapted manually if the operating conditions change. c) We propose an intuitive initialization of the parameters to make the behavior of L-WPT as close as possible to the standard WPT.

 As a second contribution, we demonstrate in this work how our L-WPT is related to the universality of signal processing methods and the learning capabilities of deep learning approaches.
 This highlights the advantage of combining signal processing and deep learning methods.
 Specifically, we evaluate on the one hand how well the L-WPT can specialize and learn the particularity of the training dataset, and on the other hand how well it is able to generalize to information and artifacts that are different to the one contained in the training data.